Fayum (fossil deposit): Comparison with regionally and nationally significant sites

 The Fayum region is one of the most important late Palaeogene fossil deposits in Africa and the rest of the world.
 It is also one of the few sites on the African continent that cover the period from the Upper Eocene to the Lower Oligocene.
 In contrast, older sites in northern Africa are comparatively more common.
 One of the earliest terrestrial fossil communities of the Cenozoic was discovered in the Ouled-Abdoun Basin in Morocco and dates to the Paleocene and Lower Eocene.
 Older, find-bearing layers here date back to the Maastrichtian, so that a discovery period from 72 million years ago to around 48 million years ago is recorded.
 The basin is known, among other things, for its phosphate richness.
 The upper part of the sequence contains very primitive forms of mammals, such as Ocepeia and Abdounodus, two forms close to today's Afrotheria.
 With Eritherium and Phosphatherium, two of the earliest known proboscideans also appear, and Stylolophus, an original member of the Embrithopoda, was also discovered.
-El-Kohol in northern Algeria can be considered comparable to the uppermost section of the Ouled-Abdoun Basin.
+El-Kohol, in northern Algeria, can be considered comparable to the uppermost section of the Ouled-Abdoun Basin.
 Among other things, marsupials, hyaenodonts, sloths and proboscideans were found here.
 The mammal fauna is much closer to that of Fayum, but still appears to be comparatively archaic, with the Seggeurius and the Numidotherium.
 The Lower to Middle Eocene site complex Gour Lazib, western Algeria, plays a stronger mediating role, as forms already occur here with Megalohyrax and Titanohyrax, which are also known from Fayum.
 Special features are the very early primate Azibius and Helioseus, a mammal of unknown relationship.
 The material is mostly very small in size, which limits the information available.
-Chambi in Tunisia also shows links to Fayum, and in addition to sleepers and primates, some of the oldest proboscideans have also been documented here.
+Chambi, in Tunisia, also shows links to Fayum and, in addition to sleepers and primates, some of the oldest proboscideans have also been documented here.
 The collection of finds from the Ouarzazate Basin in Morocco, consisting largely of teeth only, is also significant.
 The numerous sites in the basin range in time from the late Palaeocene to the Middle Eocene.
-Older localities such as Adrar Mgorn and N'Tagourt yielded primitive insectivorous mammals such as Afrodon or Todralestes, which possibly correspond to an African-endemic fauna. fauna.
+Older localities, such as Adrar Mgorn and N'Tagourt, yielded primitive insectivorous mammals such as Afrodon or Todralestes, which possibly correspond to an African-endemic fauna.
 In addition, there is Altiatlasius, a primate that is probably on the threshold of ape evolution, and Tinerhodon, a representative of the Hyaenodonta.
 The collection at the most recent site, Aznag, is made up of shrew-like insectivores, bats, proboscideans and primitive ungulates.
 To date, Aznag is the only site with land mammals from northern Africa that is clearly from the Middle Eocene.